These are your best bets for buying cleaning and sanitizing products

 Hand sanitizer

 It's almost impossible to find hand sanitizer in stock anywhere online, and what few options are available are much more expensive than usual.
 A few smaller, direct-to-consumer brands like Grove Collaborative still have hand sanitizer in stock, but your best bet may be to try searching for sanitizer on a grocery delivery site like Instacart or FreshDirect to see what's in stock at a store near you.
-If you happen to be in self-isolation due to illness, these services also deliver.
+If you happen to be in self-isolation due to illness, these services will deliver.
 Just be sure that any hand sanitizer you do purchase is alcohol-based and at least 60% alcohol, per the CDC.

 - Hydrating Hand Sanitizer - Large ($7.95; grove.co)